MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

 ### Modules that do not support a parameter sweep

-Almost all learners in Azure Machine Learning support cross-validation with an integrated parameter sweep, which lets you choose the parameters to experiment with.
+Almost all learners in Machine Learning support cross-validation with an integrated parameter sweep, which lets you choose the parameters to experiment with.
 If the learner doesn't support setting a range of values, you can still use it in cross-validation.
 In this case, some range of allowed values is selected for the sweep.

 The following learners do not support setting a range of values to use in a parameter sweep: